2023 AWARD CATEGORIES OPEN FOR ENTRIES

 Who should enter?

-This category is open to any organisation that has activated a current event, concept, campaign or project, or has been running one in the last 2 years, that has inspired and encouraged people to be more active in any setting.
+This category is open to any organisation that has activated a current event, concept, campaign, or project, or has been running one in the last 12 months, within the remit of organisational innovation that has inspired and encouraged people to be more active in any setting.
 Whether that be in their home, in the gym or leisure centre, on the way to or at work, or outdoors.

 Key areas of activation to be considered: